starleaf1/softwareseni-nyt-reader/README.md

 `page` The page to view.
 NYT API only displays 10 results at a time.
 To view other articles, use this parameters.
 The first page number is `0`.

 #### Response Fields
+`reqCompletedAt` _string_ An ISO 8601 string representing the time of request completion.
+Included for peformance measurement purposes.

+`status` _string_ The status of the request operations. `ok` indicates success.

 `articles` _array_ The array containing articles returned from the search.
 Each element of the array contains the following:
 * `title` _string_ The main title of the article.
 * `abstract` _string_ A short abstract of the article.